vpp090/XMLtoJSONConverter/README.md

 The whole application can be accessed at https://xmltojsonconverter.fly.dev

-TODO: Implement a background job with a websocket
-TODO: Implement an endpoint that reads the file from
+Hangfire job implemented that processes file conversion in the background Endpoint that accepts a file name and returns the file itself if existent.